wmodes/bearcreek/README.md

 **Version 2.0, the complete story in three parts, is a work in progress, expected to be released within the next several months.**

-While playing a browser is certainly convenient, it can be typographically painful to this author.
+While playing in a browser is certainly convenient, it can be typographically painful to this author.
 A better alternative is to download software that presents interactive fiction on your desktop.
 I highly recommend the typographically beautiful Lectrote which can play a whole host of different format IF games.
 This is a bit more complicated, but in this author's opinion, well worth it.

 1. Download and install [Lectrote](https://github.com/erkyrath/lectrote/releases), available for Linux, Mac, and PC.
 2. Download the [Bear Creek story file](https://modes.io/html/bearcreek/Bear%20Creek.gblorb)